Cloth menstrual pad

 Cloth menstrual pads are cloth pads worn in the underwear to collect menstrual fluid (blood from uterine lining).
-They are a type of reusable menstrual hygiene product, and are an alternative to sanitary napkins or to menstrual cups.
+They are a type of reusable menstrual hygiene product, and are an alternative to disposable sanitary napkins or to menstrual cups.
 Because they can be reused, they are generally less expensive than disposable pads over time, and reduce the amount of waste produced.

 Generally they are made from layers of absorbent fabrics (such as cotton or hemp) which are worn during menstruation, post-birth bleeding or any other situation where it is necessary to absorb the flow of blood from the vagina, or to protect underwear from regular discharge of vaginal fluids.
 After use, they are washed, dried and then reused.